Shreya-Sah/Maintenance-Request-Tracker/README.md

   - **Total Requests** → Overall count of requests.
   - **Pending Requests** → Number of unresolved requests.
   - **Completed Requests** → Number of resolved requests.
-  - *Styled with white text, soft shadows, and rounded corners for a modern professional appearance.*
+  - *Styled with white text and soft shadows for a modern professional appearance.*
 - 🎛️ **Interactive Filters** → Slice data by *Month* and *Category* to focus on specific insights.

 ---